 - Almond or coconut milk instead of dairy milk in smoothies, breakfasts or sweets recipes

-- Tamari instead of soy souce (tamari is a gluten free soy sauce)
+- Tamari instead of soy sauce (tamari is a gluten-free soy sauce)

 - Coconut oil used instead of butter in sweet recipes

 - Cold pressed Olive oil for salads or light frying

 - Tapioca flour for making naan bread or pizza

 Top 10 favourite Paleo recipes